 For tACPs a FEGS is required for each year of practice, culminating in submission for credentialing.
-Their final FEGS should be completed within 6 months of the submission date - preferably within the final three months.
+The final FEGS should be completed within 3 months of the submission date.
 A minimum of 3 FEGS, each spaced approximately 12 months apart, is mandated for credentialing.